hudson-and-thames/mlfinlab/docs/source/implementations/labeling_raw_return.rst

 .. math::
     r_t = \frac{p_{t}}{p_{t-1}} - 1

-In the logarithmic case:
+And the logarithmic return is:

 .. math::
     r_t = \log \frac{p_{t}}{p_{t-1}}

+The label :math:`L_t` is simply equal to :math:`r_t`.

-Returns can also be calculated relative to multiple ticks prior to the observation, instead of just one.
+Returns can also be calculated relative to multiple observations prior to the observation, instead of just one.
 If desired, the labels can be given as a sign of the return, rather than the magnitude.
 In this case:

  .. math::